Religious exemption

-A religious exemption is a legal privilege that exempts members of a certain religion from a law, regulation, or requirement.
+A religious exemption or religious accommodation is a legal privilege that exempts members of a certain religion from a law, regulation, or requirement.
 Religious exemptions are often justified as a protection of religious freedom, and proponents of religious exemptions argue that complying with a law against one's faith is a greater harm than complying against a law that one otherwise disagrees with due to a fear of divine judgment.
 Opponents of religious exemptions argue that they mandate unequal treatment and undermine the rule of law.

 Issues

 Many religions incorporate drug use into their practices or consider certain illegal drugs to be sacred.
 In areas where these drugs are illegal, religious groups may petition for a religious exemption.
 The use of cannabis is traditional in Rastafari, and the use of peyote is traditional for some Native American tribes.
 Laws governing alcohol may sometimes grant exceptions for practices such as Eucharist.

 Religious opposition to medical procedures has prompted debate on religious exemptions in medicine.
-Many places allow for religious exemptions from vaccination.
+Many states in the United States allow for religious exemptions from vaccination.
 Jehovah's Witnesses have challenged child neglect laws that obligate the parent to provide medical assistance to their children.

 Some religions have requirements on how adherents may dress or groom.
 Many governments require companies and organizations to provide exceptions for religious apparel that would typically violate a dress code.
 In many other places, certain religious articles of clothing are rendered illegal by laws governing public attire.
 Sikhism requires that adherents carry a kirpan, which often requires a religious exemption to laws regarding the carrying of weapons.

-Churches, marriage officiants, and government employees that oppose same-sex marriage may seek religious exemptions from involvement in such marriages.
+Churches, marriage officiants, and government employees that oppose same-sex marriage may in some places seek religious exemptions from involvement in such marriages.

 Islam and Judaism both have specific traditions regarding the slaughter of animals.
 Some governments have made exemptions to their animal cruelty laws to permit these traditions.